cannam/mert-vamp-plugin/README.md

 by Li et al. Any mistakes in the adaptation are totally my own fault.
-See the [MERT documentation](https://huggingface.co/m-a-p/MERT-v1-95M) for details of the model and accompanying citations.
+See the [MERT documentation](https://huggingface.co/m-a-p/MERT-v1-95M) for details of the model, full credits, and accompanying citations.

 Copyright (c) 2025 Queen Mary, University of London.